MangoTheCat/dbloadss/blog/blogpost.md

 EXEC [dbo].[r_simulate_departure_delays] @nsim = 20
 ```

-The perforance of this method seems to be good.
+The performance of this method seems to be good.
 For write speeds in our tests it was faster even than pushing with odbc, although it's harder to benchmark in the flights example because it includes running the simulation.

 Overall, were it not for the issue with failover clusters I would be recommending this as the best way to integrate R with SQL Server.
 As it stands you'll have to evaluate on your setup.

 The Pickup (R from SSIS)
 ------------------------

 The final method is to use [SSIS](https://docs.microsoft.com/en-gb/sql/integration-services/sql-server-integration-services) to treat running the R model as an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) process.
 To keep things simple we use SSIS to output the input data as a flat file (csv), kick-off an R process to run the job, and *pickup* the results from another csv.
-This means that we'll be making our R code run as a commandline tool and using a csv "air gap".
+This means that we'll be making our R code run as a command line tool and using a csv "air gap".

 Running R from the command line is relatively straight forward.
 To handle parameters we've found the best way is to use [argparser](https://CRAN.R-project.org/package=argparser), also honourable mention to [optparse](https://CRAN.R-project.org/package=optparse).
 Checkout [Mark's blog post series on building R command line applications](http://blog.sellorm.com/2017/12/18/learn-to-write-command-line-utilities-in-r/).
 After you've parsed the arguments everything is essentially the same as pushing straight to the database, except that you write to csv at the end.
 SSIS then picks up the csv file and loads it into the database.
 Performance is generally not as good as the other methods but in our experience it was close enough -- especially for a batch job.